-You may receive what’s known as an adverse action notice from one of our lending partners with whom you did not pre-qualify, notifying you formally that your pre-qualification application was not approved.
+You may receive what’s known as an adverse action notice from one of our lending partners if you did not successfully pre-qualify with them, to formally notify you that your pre-qualification application was not approved.
 Don’t be alarmed if you receive an adverse action notice - again, it’s just a formality, and does not mean that a hard review of your credit was performed.

 You’re more than welcome to try pre-qualifying again in 30 days.
 If your credit score has improved, you may have a better chance of pre-qualifying then.

-If you need emergency financial assistance, we’d recommend following up with some local organizations that work to help community members who are facing hardships.
-Please visit our Payday Loan Alternatives Tool and enter your zip code to see which organizations are available in your service area.
+If you need emergency financial assistance, we recommend following up with some local organizations that work to help community members who are facing hardships.
+Please visit our Payday Loan Alternatives Tool and enter your zip code to see which organizations are available in your area.

-If you're feeling overwhelmed by debt and need help managing it, we'd recommend contacting the National Foundation for Credit Counseling at (800) 388-2227.
+If you're feeling overwhelmed by debt and need help managing it, we recommend contacting the National Foundation for Credit Counseling at (800) 388-2227.

 These additional resources about credit building may also be worth checking out: